LeCaToX/LeCaToX/README.md

 ### Some facts 🎉
 * I'm a boy!
 * I'm from Vietnam 🇻🇳
-* Traveling ✈️: I went to England and Singapore.
+* Traveling ✈️: I have been to England and Singapore.

 ### Education 🏫
 * Student at VNU-HCM High School for the Gifted in Informatics.